 Can place startup in a financially compromised position

-Even if a startup does not receive total funding for their campaign, they are still contracted to provide rewards if they have offered rewards in their campaign.
+Even if a startup does not receive total funding for their campaign, they are still contracted to provide rewards if they have offered support for their campaign.
 This can put a startup in a weak financial position if they do not have the budgetary infrastructure they were expecting to have.
 Ultimately, they need to pay for the internal infrastructure costs to get the rewards out to the people who contributed.

 While Kickstarter charges a flat 5% only on successful campaigns, Indiegogo will charge a 9% fee on the total amount raised if a startup chooses to take the cash donated but did not meet their fundraising goals.
 However, with the addition of Generosity, more startups can meet their financial obligations when the unexpected happens.